-MONTHLY ACOUSTIC MUSIC CONCERTS IN WESTERN CONNECTICUT
+MONTHLY ACOUSTIC MUSIC CONCERTS IN WESTERN CONNECTICUT- Sundays at 4pm

 Come experience the music